 I. What is HAMS Harm Reduction?

 The name HAMS stands for Harm reduction, Abstinence, and Moderation Support.
-Harm reduction consists of practical, effective strategies to reduce the harm from any high risk behaviors.
+Harm reduction consists of practical, effective strategies to reduce the harm.
+It can be from any high risk behaviors.
 These include heavy drinking or drug use.
-The approach is nonjudgmental and helps people regardless of the extent of their risky behavior.
+The approach is nonjudgmental.
+It helps people regardless of the extent of their risky behavior.

 Harm reduction doesn’t try to force people into abstinence or any other behavior.
-It accepts the harm reduction goals people set for themselves and supports them in achieving their goals.
+It accepts the harm reduction goals people set for themselves.
+And it supports them in achieving their goals.
 The approach is humane and compassionate.
-It doesn’t condemn people for their choices but helps them improve their well-being.
+It doesn’t condemn people for their choices.
+It helps them improve their well-being.

 The approach is based on the fact that high risk behaviors have always and will continue to exist.
-Instead of unrealistically attempting to prevent these behaviors, harm reduction works to minimize their harmful effects.
-Harm reduction recognizes that it is easier for people to make small changes than to make big ones.
+It doesn’t unrealistically to prevent these behaviors.
+Instead, harm reduction works to minimize their harmful effects.
+Harm reduction knows that it is easier for people to make small changes big ones.

-HAMS believes that “simple and sane harm reduction approaches ranging from seatbelts in automobiles to condoms for safe sex save countless lives every day of the week.
-This is because many people who would never consider giving up activities like driving or sex are willing to take simple steps to make these activities safer.”
+HAMS believes in simple and sane harm reduction approaches.
+They range from seatbelts in vehicles to condoms for safe sex.
+They save countless lives every day of the week.
+This is because many people who would never consider giving up activities like driving or sex.
+But they’re willing to take simple steps to make these activities safer.

 HAMS harm reduction is a new approach to alcohol problems.
-It offers a realistic program to help people who choose not to, or can’t, abstain from alcohol.
+It offers a realistic program.
+It helps people who choose not to, or can’t, abstain from alcohol.
 Harm reduction saves lives when abstinence-only programs fail.
 Scientific research proves that harm reduction works.